 It doesn’t work like that for a 3rd offense.

-As long as a person has been convicted of 2 prior DUI’s, no matter how long ago either of them took place, an arrest for a 3rd drunk driving at any point in a person’s lifetime can be (and usually will be) charged as a 3rd offense felony.
+As long as a person has been convicted of 2 prior DUI’s - no matter how long ago either of them took place - an arrest for a 3rd drunk driving at any point in a person’s lifetime can be (and usually will be) charged as a 3rd offense felony OWI.

-Because a 3rd offense DUI charge is, in fact, a felony, the case must start in the local, district court for the city or township where the arrest took place and, unless it’s plea-bargained there to a 2nd offense misdemeanor there, will be transferred, or “sent up” to the circuit court for the County in which it is pending.
+Because a 3rd offense DUI charge is, in fact, a felony, the case must start in the local, district court for the city or township where the arrest took place and, unless it’s plea-bargained down to a 2nd offense misdemeanor while there, it will be transferred, or “sent up” to the circuit court for the County in which it is pending.

-A 3rd offense DUI begins with an arraignment, where bond is set and dates are given for a probable cause conference (PCC) and a probable cause hearing (often called a preliminary examination).
-In addition, you’ll be ordered to not consume any alcohol, and be required to test to make sure you don’t.
+A 3rd offense DUI, like all criminal cases, begins with an arraignment, where bond is set and dates are given for a probable cause conference (PCC) and a probable cause hearing (often called a "preliminary examination").

 A 3rd offense DUI case follows the same process